Marc Darrow, MD, JD.

 In this paper the researchers assessed 13 studies to explore if there is an effect of hyperlipidemia and statin use on the progression of osteoarthritis.
 Although hyperlipidemia can be a risk factor, it cannot be significantly concluded whether hyperlipidemia and the use of statin are impacting osteoarthritis since further research is needed to significantly conclude either the positive or negative correlation of hyperlipidemia and statin use on osteoarthritis and its progression.”

-An August 2019 study (2) ask this question and hoped to provider a definitive answer.
-The researchers could not.
-This is what they wrote: “Statins have several (beneficial) effects, but the literature regarding the possible relationship between use of statins and outcomes in knee osteoarthritis is limited. . .
-The effect of statin use on knee osteoarthritis outcomes remains unclear, although in our study, a significantly lower risk of developing knee pain was observed in individuals using statins for more than five years and those using atorvastatin.”
+An August 2019 study (3) asked this question and hoped to provide a definitive answer.
+The researchers of the study however could not.
+This is what they wrote in summary of their outcome: “Statins have several (beneficial) effects, but the literature regarding the possible relationship between use of statins and outcomes in knee osteoarthritis is limited. . .
+The effect of statin use on knee osteoarthritis outcomes remains unclear, although in our study, a significantly lower risk of developing knee pain was observed in individuals using statins for more than five years and those using atorvastatin (Lipitor).”

 “These findings do not support the use of atorvastatin for the treatment of knee osteoarthritis.”